ChrisWhealy/wasm_sha256/docs/30-memory-layout.md

 Almost all of these values store pointer references.

-The following diagram shows how calling `$wasi.fd_read` causes the memory location `$NREAD_PTR` to updated with a pointer that points to an `i32` holding the number of bytes that have just been read.
+The following diagram shows how calling `$wasi.fd_read` causes the memory location `$NREAD_PTR` to be updated with a pointer that points to an `i32` holding the number of bytes that have just been read.

 ![Global pointer](../img/global_ptr.png)